-The most common mistake we see retailers make when it comes to their own, local marketing, is the profound focus on the ‘here and now’.
+A common mistake we see the local branch of a big brand make, when it comes to their own marketing, is the total focus on the ‘here and now’.

-The constant battle to immediately shift stock in line with HQ’s ever-changing time and volume goalposts is in-grained in their psyche.
-So much so that instigating a behavioural change is almost impossible.
+The constant panic to SELL!
+SELL!
+SELL! just to keep up with HQ’s ever-changing time and volume goalposts is etched into their DNA.
+So much so, that instigating a behavioural change is almost impossible.

 Or is it?

-There is a way - and when it’s set out clearly we’ve seen radical improvements at organisations of every size.
+There is a way - and when it’s explained clearly to them we’ve seen radical improvements at organisations of every size.

-One of the tools we provide is a template that sets out, in layman’s terms, what the typical buying-cycle is in their sector.
-We suggest what they could be doing to support every part of that journey, not JUST the sell part.
+It's one of the tools we provide - a template that sets out, in layman’s terms, what the typical buying-cycle looks like in THEIR sector.

 - How can they raise awareness locally, and when?